 Our Employee Code of Conduct and our policies on Whistleblowing, Escalation and Speaking Up, Reporting of Illegal or Unethical Conduct and Non Retaliation, and Suspicious Activity Reporting empower our employees and contractors to report concerns in confidence without fear of retaliation.

 IV.
 Risk Assessment

-We have evaluated the nature and extent of our exposure to the risk of modern slavery and human trafficking in industries and geographies that we perceive to be of higher risk, including real estate, construction and facilities management.
-Based on this risk evaluation, we introduced mandatory training to our key procurement staff, specifically addressing the identification of risks of slavery and human trafficking within our supply chain.
+We have evaluated the nature and extent of our exposure to the risk of modern slavery and human trafficking in industries and geographies that we perceive to be of higher risk, including real estate, construction, and facilities management.
+Based on this risk evaluation, we expanded mandatory training to our key legal team as well as our global procurement sourcing staff, specifically addressing the identification of risks of slavery and human trafficking within our supply chain.
 We will continue to assess the risks associated with our business and supply chain and expand the scope of our focus, as necessary.

 We acknowledge that educating our staff is fundamental to ensuring potential human rights and modern slavery risks are identified and managed.
 BNY Mellon’s current on-boarding and refresher training for staff includes BNY Mellon’s Code of Conduct, with specific focus on:

 - conducting business in full compliance with all applicable laws and regulations, and in accordance with the highest ethical standards; and

 - being willing to take a stand to correct or prevent any improper activity.

 In addition, we have provided training to our key legal team and entire procurement organization on modern slavery and human trafficking, and on our role in identifying and managing the risk of such activities.